ergest/sql_patterns/Book/chap6.md

     posts_created DESC;
 ```

-## Final Comments
+## Remarks
-There are a few final things to mention before we go to the next chapter.
+There are a few things to mention before we move on to the next chapter.

 Our query is very long and complex.
 While we did a pretty good job of decomposing it into clean modules it's still 200+ lines long.
 Many of the CTEs can only be used inside this query.
 As discussed in *Chapter 3*, if we want to use them elsewhere in the database we need to create views.
 We'll see how to do this with *dbt* in the next chapter

 You'll notice that in CTE `total_metrics_per_user` I cast all those integer values into type `NUMERIC` why?
 The reason is when many databases perform integer division they will not show any decimal values.
 By casting them into `NUMERIC` we ensure decimal places.
 And since the number of decimals can be unpredictable, we use the `ROUND()` function to round all the values to 1 decimal place.
 A clever trick to do this without casting is to multiply each colum by `1.0` which forces the database to do the type conversion implicitly.

 Did you notice how many times the `CASE` statement was repeated?
 It makes the query unnecessarily complicated and hard to maintain.
 Remember the **DRY Principle?** Is there a way we can avoid having to use it?
-Not unless your database has a "safe divide" function, but there is a way to do this with a SQL compiler macro like *dbt.* We
+Not unless your database has a "safe divide" function, but there is a way to do this with a SQL compiler macro like *dbt.* We'll see that pattern in the next chapter.

-There's one final pattern we use in the final CTE.
-We pre-calculate all the aggregates at the user level and then add a few more ratio-based metrics.
-You'll notice that we use two functions to shape the results: `CAST()` is used because SQL performs integer division and for the ratios we want to show the remainder, and then `ROUND()` is used to round the remainder to a single decimal point.

 Now that you have all these wonderful metrics you can sort the results by any of them to see different types of users.
 For example you can sort by `questions_per_post` to see everyone who posts mostly questions or `answers_by_post` to see those who post mostly answers.
 You can also create new metrics that indicate who your best users are.

 Some of the best uses of this type of table are for customer segmentation or as a feature table for data science.

+That wraps up our final project, but we're not done yet.
+In the next chapter we'll see how to apply many of the patterns with *dbt*